The Best Beaches Near Philadelphia to Cool Off

 Bethany Beach

 Calling all surfers!
 Bethany Beach in Delaware has killer waves and more than enough surf shops to get you all the gear you need.
-On a good day, you can drive to Bethany Beach from Philly in just over two hours.
+On a good day, you can drive to Bethany Beach from Philly in just over two hours to enjoy the peaceful scenery and cool water.
+To check out the current conditions, see one of the live beach cams.

 It’s one of the quieter, more residential beaches in Delaware, featuring a cute shopping area with local shops and a farmers market.
-While it can be found in most east coast beach towns, we can’t forget to mention the deliciousness that is Kohr Brothers soft serve.
+While it can be found in several East Coast beach towns, we can’t forget to mention the deliciousness that is Kohr Brothers soft serve–chocolate peanut butter swirl is our favorite.

 Dewey Beach